Diagnostics Metrics Colored Image

 By first assigning cost values to specific recruiting transactions, then determining failure rates at defined testing/measurement points in the recruitment process, recruitment quality systems leaders can determine the costs of process quality associated with specific transactional failures.

-As the demand (and cost) for both specialized and generically skilled candidates continues to increase at an increasing rate, recruiting enterprises are seeking ways to improve performance while containing costs.
+As the demand (and cost) for both specialized and generically skilled candidates continue to increase at an increasing rate, recruiting organizations are seeking ways to improve performance while containing costs.

 To date, their focus has been on controlling the cost of sourcing candidates, bringing about a broad rise in the use of Recruitment Process Outsourcing (RPO) resources, and the pursuit of digital sourcing excellence.